auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 My guess is our conscious selves are an abstracted layer on top of the information processing required to maintain bodily function.
 We aren't fully conscious of our hormones, digestion, etc. all the time.
 They come to us in vague impressions.
 This would make sense if the function of consciousness were to process certain types of information undisturbed from the function of the rest of our body.
 We likely wouldn't want to be in full control of breathing, heart rate, and everything else.
 That information would distract us from the thinking our consciousness is doing.
 Instead, following [Karl Friston's free energy principle](https://en.wikipedia.org/wiki/Free_energy_principle), our mind exists in a markov blanket, the mind can be separated from the other information processing of the body.
 To isolate the "I" of us from all of the life sustaining functions our bodies and brains carry out might leave us with much less brain power required than we expect.

+~ Talk about qualia?
+Consciousness built up from a host of decisions.
+Instinct isn't very conscious because it is a "preprogrammed" decision that reacts to environment.
+Consciousness is us coming into conflict with reality.
+Embodied cognition.

 From the Blue Brain Project, [research suggests](https://bigthink.com/paul-ratner/our-brains-think-in-11-dimensions-discover-scientists) the brain [processes information in up to 11 dimensions.](https://www.frontiersin.org/articles/10.3389/fncom.2017.00048/full) The work is based on [algebraic topology](https://en.wikipedia.org/wiki/Algebraic_topology) which studies multidimensional space.

 {:refdef: style="text-align: center;"}